April 5 in Music History: Remembering Kurt Cobain

 1958 - The first "Greatest Hits" compilation is released, and it's by Johnny Mathis.
 It's a huge hit, and the format catches on quickly.
 The Mathis album stays in the Billboard 200 album chart for over 9 years, a record not broken until Pink Floyd's Dark Side Of The Moon.

-1968 - James Brown played Live at the Boston Garden and it was broadcast live in an effort to quell potential riots in the city.
+1968 - On the day following the assassination of Dr. Martin Luther King Jr., a scheduled James Brown concert at Boston Garden went ahead as planned.
+In a collaboration among Brown, Boston Mayor Kevin White, and public media station WGBH, the concert was broadcast live on television in an effort to quell potential riots in the city.

-1980 - R.E.M. played their first ever gig when they appeared at St Mary's Episcopal Church, Athens, Georgia.
-The band had no name at this point - according to Michael Stipe, they had considered "Twisted Kites", "Negro Wives" and "Cans of Piss" - but they settled on "R.E.M." after Stipe selected it at random from a dictionary.
+1980 - R.E.M. played their first-ever gig when they appeared at St Mary's Episcopal Church in Athens, Georgia.
+The band had no name at this point — according to Michael Stipe, they had considered "Twisted Kites", "Negro Wives" and "Cans of Piss" — but they settled on "R.E.M." after Stipe selected it at random from a dictionary.
 Fortunately.

 1988 - Tracy Chapman released her debut self-titled album, containing some of her most notable hits, including “Fast Car” and “Talkin’ Bout a Revolution.”